• start here

 Day 6: Windy Ridge to Narcissus

-Campsite (optional): Narcissus Hut (18 people in hut, others on tent sites)
+• Campsite (only if extending to 7 days): Narcissus Hut (18 people in hut, others on tent sites)

 Terrain